-Although we tend to focus initially on carbohydrates, adequate protein (lean meats, eggs, fish beans, legumes, high-quality protein powders), healthy fats (olive oil, avocado, fatty fish, nuts and seeds), fruits and vegetables are still extremely important to help with overall health and recovery.
+Although we tend to focus initially on carbohydrates, adequate protein (lean meats, eggs, fish beans, legumes, high-quality protein powders), healthy fats (olive oil, avocado, fatty fish, nuts and seeds), fruits and vegetables are still important to support overall health and recovery.
 If you can tick off these boxes each day, whilst hitting your total calorie and hydration needs, you’ll be on the money.

 Examples of endurance sports: long distance running, cycling or swimming

 Should nutrition plans look different on training days vs event days?

 Nutrition on event days should look quite similar to the nutrition you’ve already practiced around your training sessions.
 Event days are not the time to test out new foods or amounts, only to find out that they don’t agree with you (which is putting it extremely politely).
 It’s very common for people to feel the pressure to add gels, bars or powders to their race day nutrition, in an attempt to maximize their performance.
 These things can be useful additions to your nutrition plan, but it’s important that you’ve trialled them in training to make sure that your carbohydrate gel doesn’t go through you a little too quickly…

 Want to know more about sports supplement?
 Discover everything you need to know in our article The Truth About Sports Supplements.

 What should the main nutrition priorities be for someone training for speed, strength, or power sports?

 The demands of speed, strength and power sports pair very nicely with a carbohydrate-rich diet (anyone sensing a theme here?).
 These sports are all about explosive bouts of energy: you don’t have to do all that much, but you have to do a LOT of it in a very short amount of time.